OndrejNepozitek/Edgar-Unity/docs/examples/example-1.md

 ## Simple example

-The goal is to create two basic rectangular room remplates of different sizes and a room template for both horizontal and vertical corridors.
+The goal is to create two basic rectangular room templates of different sizes and a room template for both horizontal and vertical corridors.
 We will use the smaller room template for our dead-end rooms and the bigger room template for other rooms.

-### Basic rooms romplates
+### Basic rooms templates

 There should be nothing hard about the design of the two rectangular room templates.
 We use the *simple doors mode configured* to door length 1 and corner distance 2.
 We need corner distance 2 in order to easily connect corridors.